In this guide, we’ll answer the question, “what is SEO analysis?”

 As you discovered, the process for how to do SEO analysis for a website is not too complex.
 It just requires a few steps to perform to ensure you’re analyzing and fixing the most important areas on your site for better search engine optimization.

-There are also a number of tools you can use to quickly analyze a site for SEO and get suggestions on what to fix to rank higher in the search engines for your target keywords.
+There are also a number of tools you can use to quickly check and analyze a website for SEO and get suggestions on what to fix to rank higher in the search engines for your target keywords.